 Whitman showed a bit more compassion toward the company saying, “You have to remember, we’re a new brand with original content, a new tech platform that was built from the ground up…We came to market with no library, no legacy product and we’re starting from scratch.”

 It seems to be the old exceptions game.
-Maybe 1.3 million users is only a bad thing if you expected 20 million.
+Maybe 1.3 million users are only a bad thing if you expected 20 million.